 London’s most innovative, sustainable and cost-effective extensions are being celebrated at New London Architecture’s latest exhibition, Don’t Move, Improve!
 The exhibition features the winners of the NLA’s annual competition to find the best home extensions in London, with the whole shortlist on display alongside the prize winners.
 House building enthusiasts will also be able to get advice from many of the shortlisted architects in unique consultations and at two public talks.

-Craftworks’ Southwark extension, The Chapel, took the top prize for its flexible living space that maximised the use of daylight.
+Craftworks’ Southwark extension, The Chapel, took the top prize in the awards for its flexible living space that maximised the use of daylight.
 Peter Murray, the chairman of NLA and one of the judging panel said: “The Chapel is one of the most dramatic transformations and the jury was unanimous in giving it first prize – the large space and elegant treatment of the roof was unbeatable."
 The extension includes a lower ground level for bedrooms and mezzanine for privacy.
 The ground floor has an unusual vaulted ceiling that lets natural light into the space, with the practice describing the project as “a play on the nature of a family home and on a chapel, maximising the potential of both spatial typologies.”

 Second prize went to Archmongers LLP, also for a project in Southwark: Stego incorporated an extension and refurbishment of a 1980s end of terrace house, creating a new bedroom from a garage, connected via a courtyard extension.
 Joint third went to Russell Hunt Architects for the Folded Wedge Townhouse, and Gundry + Ducker for its brick-based extension on Lauriston Road, Hackney.